Physics Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for physics roles in North Carolina?

 The H-1B is the most common visa for physicists in North Carolina, as the role consistently qualifies as a specialty occupation requiring a relevant degree.
-Researchers at university-affiliated institutions may also encounter J-1 exchange visitor visas for postdoctoral work.
+Researchers at university-affiliated institutions may also encounter J-1 visa exchange visitor visas for postdoctoral work.
 Physicists with extraordinary ability credentials may pursue the O-1A, which bypasses the H-1B lottery and is particularly relevant for those with strong publication or patent records.

 Which cities in North Carolina have the most physics sponsorship jobs?